OfficeDev/office-scripts-docs/docs/resources/samples/remove-hyperlinks-from-cells.md

   const colCount = targetRange.getColumnCount();
   console.log(`Searching for hyperlinks in ${targetRange.getAddress()} which contains ${(rowCount * colCount)} cells`);

-  // Go through each individual cell looking fora hyperlink.
+  // Go through each individual cell looking for a hyperlink.
   // This allows us to limit the formatting changes to only the cells with hyperlink formatting. let clearedCount = 0;
   for (let i = 0; i < rowCount; i++) {